-- On December 5, 2008, an Executive Order establishing World War II Valor in the Pacific National Monument expanded the NPS mission and directed the National Park Service to manage the following sites at Pearl Harbor: the USS Arizona Memorial and Visitor Center (now referred to as the Pearl Harbor Visitor Center); the USS Utah and USS Oklahoma memorials (although not the shipwrecks themselves); six Chief Petty Officer bungalows on Ford Island; and mooring quays F6 North and South, F7 North and South, and F8 North and South (part of Battleship Row).
-The bungalows represent a significant element of the Battleship Row area - namely, these residences are reminders of the presence of nonmilitary individuals (families of chief petty officers assigned to work on aircraft maintenance) in a battle scene.
-This neighborhood came under fire during the attack and the buildings themselves provided cover for sailors and Marines swimming through burning waters toward safety.
+- On December 5, 2008, an Executive Order establishing World War II Valor in the Pacific National Monument expanded the NPS mission and directed the National Park Service to manage the following sites at Pearl Harbor: the USS Arizona Memorial and visitor center (now referred to as the Pearl Harbor Visitor Center); the USS Utah and USS Oklahoma memorials (although not the shipwrecks themselves); six Chief Petty Officer bungalows on Ford Island; and mooring quays F6 North and South, F7 North and South, and F8 North and South (part of Battleship Row).
+The monument also included sites on the Aleutian Islands in Alaska and in Newell, California (Tule Lake Unit).

 Central to the NPS mission at Pearl Harbor is memorializing those who fell during the December 7, 1941, attack on Oah'u.

 - The USS Arizona Memorial honors the 1,177 crewmen who died as a result of the attack.
 The hull is both a tomb for more than 900 sailors who remain within and also serves as an artificial reef providing habitat for marine life.

 - The USS Oklahoma Memorial honors the 429 sailors who died when the ship capsized.

 - The USS Utah Memorial, with its visible hull nearby, commemorates its 58 dead.